-Note: Students pursuing a secondary education certificate from the State of Alabama in either History or General Social Science will follow the BA in History track with special attention to the additional education courses required by the College of Education.
-See the College of Education section in this catalog for the additional courses required.
+Note: Students pursuing a secondary education certificate from the State of Alabama in either History or General Social Science will follow the BA in History track with special attention to the additional education course required by the Education Department.
+See the Education Department's section in this catalog for additional courses required.